PersiaML/tutorials/src/inference/index.md

     initial_sparse_checkpoint: /your/sparse/model/dir
 ```

-## 4. Query inference result with gRPC
+## Query Inference Result with gRPC

 There are ways to [get predictions from a model] with TorchServe.
 One of them is using [gRPC API](https://github.com/pytorch/serve#using-grpc-apis-through-python-client) through a [gRPC client](https://github.com/pytorch/serve/blob/master/ts_scripts/torchserve_grpc_client.py).